mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 ## Component Hierarchy

-The Toolpad Core library is designed to work within your existing React application structure.
-The key component in this hierarchy is the `AppProvider`.
+The Toolpad Core library is designed to work under different React runtimes such as Next.js, Vite, or even your custom setup.
+Many of its components rely on functionality of the specific runtime they are used under.
+The key component in making the components runtime-aware is the `AppProvider`.

 ### App Provider